nicolasfara/experiments-2024-ACSOS-imageonomics-drones/README.md

 To run the graphical simulation, run the gradle task: `./gradlew runHerd-k-coverageGraphic`.
 Once the simulation window is open, you can press the <kbd>p</kbd> key to start the simulation.
 Toggling the simulation on and off can be done by pressing the <kbd>p</kbd> key.

+## Artifact Customization

+The artifact can be customized by changing the simulation parameters in the [herd-k-coverage.yml](./src/main/yaml/herd-k-coverage.yml) file.

+In particular, the parameters defined in the `variables` section can be changed to modify the simulation.
+For example, the number of herds can be changed by modifying the `NumberOfHerds` parameter.

+In the [protelis](./src/main/protelis) folder, all the coordination algorithms implemented in Protelis are available.